Lolita: Audiobook

 The most famous and controversial novel from one of the greatest writers of the twentieth century tells the story of Humbert Humbert’s obsessive, devouring, and doomed passion for the nymphet Dolores Haze. • With a new introduction by Claire Messud “The conjunction of a sense of humor with a sense of horror [results in] satire of a very special kind.” — The New Yorker One of The Atlantic ’s Great American Novels of the Past 100 Years Awe and exhilaration—along with heartbreak and mordant wit—abound in Lolita, which tells the story of the aging Humbert Humbert's obsession for the nymphet Dolores Haze.
 Lolita is also the story of a hypercivilized European colliding with the cheerful barbarism of postwar America.
 Most of all, it is a meditation on love—love as outrage and hallucination, madness and transformation.

-Listen to Lolita free
+How to listen to Lolita free

-Start the free trialQuestions listeners ask
+Start listening freeQuestions listeners ask

 How long is the Lolita audiobook?

-Lolita runs about 9.9 hours — our estimate from its 336 pages at a typical narration pace.
+Lolita runs about 9.9 hours, our estimate from its 336 pages at a typical narration pace.
 At 1.5× speed that drops to roughly 6.6 hours.

 When was Lolita first published?